 Gene Trottenberry has written a sci-fi series on Daring, called Star Quest.
 Originally a trilogy, he announced he planned two more stories.

-Daring Do and the Defeat of Celestia: Inti zaps Lieutenant Commander Woof, the chief of security, into the final years of Princess Platinum's reign.
+- Daring Do and the Defeat of Celestia: Inti zaps Lieutenant Commander Woof, the chief of security, into the final years of Princess Platinum's reign.
 Woof has either done something or failed to do something with the result that the timeline is horribly changed: not only does Discord rule the world, but there is now no stopping Inti from destroying the galaxy.
 Chief Engineer LaHorse takes himself and Daring back in time and find that the alteration relates with a visionary stallion who ran a charity.
 A stallion with whom Daring finds herself in love.

-Daring Do and Professor Discordia: Inti exploits the Lumenians' ignorance of atomic matter to get the ship stuck, as they declare war on the villain of a Buck Canters-like LARP, thus imperiling the ship.
+- Daring Do and Professor Discordia: Inti exploits the Lumenians' ignorance of atomic matter to get the ship stuck, as they declare war on the villain of a Buck Canters-like LARP, thus imperiling the ship.
 This villain was originally to be called Killer Frame, but Polo House announced the villain's name would be changed in response to protests by lethal white syndrome awareness groups.
 The fandom has been... less than pleased.

 There is also a seven-part arc written by an anonymous contributor known by the pen-name "Ghost Writer", Blood Diamonds is very much intended for more mature audiences.
 Due to the sheer grimness of the series and the fact that most of the established cast beyond Daring herself rarely appear in favor of entirely new characters, the series is mostly underground, but managed to hold enough of a readership to stay going strong, despite its controversial content.

-Spoils of War: Daring Do discovers a large and unusual gemstone and donates it to a new museum collection.
+- Spoils of War: Daring Do discovers a large and unusual gemstone and donates it to a new museum collection.
 When it is stolen and she is recruited to retrive it again, she finds herself stumbling into a conspiracy to plunge the Holy Griffanic Empire and the Minotaur City-States into all-out war, with Equestria as the battlefield.

-The Dog Pit: Having prevented a catostrophic war and learning of the true power of the Blood Diamonds, Daring devotes herself to finding the rest of them and removing their threat once and for all.
+- The Dog Pit: Having prevented a catostrophic war and learning of the true power of the Blood Diamonds, Daring devotes herself to finding the rest of them and removing their threat once and for all.
 Weeks of searching lead her to an underground fighting ring organized by a crazed zebra, and the advertized prize is the Blood diamond she was tracking.

-Worship in Fear: While recovering from her last escapade, Daring learns of rumors of another Blood Diamond in the territories of one of the Three Pony Tribes.
+- Worship in Fear: While recovering from her last escapade, Daring learns of rumors of another Blood Diamond in the territories of one of the Three Pony Tribes.
 When she arrives at the frozen wasteland, she finds rements of the last bitter tribesponies still clinging to their land and their old prejudices.
 As her search continues, she must confront vicious tribalists, desperate caravan raiders, and an ancient cult that could hold the secrets of the true origins of Discord, the Sun and Moon Sisters, and Equestria itself, as well as the destruction of them all.

-Never Forgive Me: Miss Do finally tracks down another Blood Diamond, but the ones already in her possession have started affecting her psyche.
-When she learns that a group of grave robbers are heading towards the same burial mound as her, it's a race to keep the Diamond from falling into their hooves, and a struggle to keep herself from giving to its magic.
+- Never Forgive Me: Miss Do finally tracks down another Blood Diamond, but the ones already in her possession have started affecting her psyche.
+When she learns that a group of grave robbers are heading towards the same burial mound as her, it's a race to keep the Diamond from falling into their hooves, and a struggle to keep herself from giving in to its magic.

-Demons Die: Horrified by what she did on her last venture, Daring devotes herself to finding a way to destroy the Diamonds, storing them in a remote cove for safety.
+- Demons Die: Horrified by what she did on her last venture, Daring devotes herself to finding a way to destroy the Diamonds, storing them in a remote cove for safety.
 After several fruitless efforts, she is forced to put her research on hold when she is informed of a new Blood Diamond in the possession of a rogue changling swarm.

-Swimming in Red: Daring Do is frustrated in her failure to find the final Blood Diamond.
+- Swimming in Red: Daring Do is frustrated in her failure to find the final Blood Diamond.
 When she makes a discovery that could lead to the destruction of her Diamonds, they are located and stolen.
-A last frantic search begins, and Daring Do must find the owner of the Blood Diamonds and destroy soon, or watch as the horror of The Blood is finally unlocked and set loose on the world.
+A last frantic search begins, and Daring Do must find the owner of the Blood Diamonds and destroy them soon, or watch as the horror of The Blood is finally unlocked and set loose on the world.

-The Crimson Horde: As The Blood and its forces launch their attack on the world, Daring must race against time to separate the Blood Diamonds and destroy them.
+- The Crimson Horde: As The Blood and its forces launch their attack on the world, Daring must race against time to separate the Blood Diamonds and destroy them.
 But how?